Decoupling momentum and energy relaxation rates in cuprate strange metals via giant THz nonlinearities: Results and Discussion

-There are a few different possibilities that may give rise to such large THz range nonlinearities.
-A metal with parabolic bands and only energy-independent elastic scattering is expected to have no non-linearity.
-For a metal to show THz non-linearities the band structure must be non-parabolic (e.g. like in graphene in the extreme case) or there must be energy-dependent scattering~\cite{rustagi_dispersion_1984,markelz_relaxation_1998}.
-This can be understood heuristically that transport nonlinearities arises because electrons excited to large non-equilibrium momenta experiences different mass and/or scattering than it does at low momenta.
-It is therefore reasonable to assume that strongly interacting metals like cuprates could show large low-frequency transport nonlinearities.
-Recently, Ref.~\cite{kryhin2024strong} pointed out that strong THz nonlinearities are likely to be a generic feature of the strange metal due to strong scattering.
-Because scattering in the strange metal scales as $kT$ instead of as $kT^2/E_F$ as in a strange metal, one expects enhancements of nonlinearities over that of an analogous Fermi liquid by a factor of order $E_F/kT$.
-Note that this is qualitatively consistent with our finding as both Au and NbN showed no normal state nonlinearities to within the experimental uncertainty, but $E_F/kT$ should be a large factor greater than 10$^3$ in the present case.
+Several mechanisms could be responsible for such large THz nonlinearities.
+A metal with parabolic bands and only energy-independent elastic scattering is expected to exhibit any nonlinearities.
+THz nonlinearities arise if the bands are non-parabolic (as in graphene, in the extreme case) or scattering is energy-dependent \cite{rustagi_dispersion_1984, markelz_relaxation_1998}.
+Heuristically, transport nonlinearities emerge because electrons excited to large, non-equilibrium momenta experience different effective mass and/or scattering than at low momenta.
+Thus, it is reasonable to expect that strongly interacting metals, such as cuprates, could exhibit pronounced low-frequency transport nonlinearities.

+Recently, Kryhin et al. [Ref. \cite{kryhin2024strong}] pointed out that strong THz nonlinearities are likely to be a generic feature of the strange metal due to strong scattering.
+Because scattering in the strange metal scales as $kT$ instead of as $kT^2/E_F$ as in a Fermi liquid, one expects enhancements of nonlinearities over that of an analogous Fermi liquid by a factor of order $E_F/kT$.
+Note that this is qualitatively consistent with our finding as both Au and NbN showed no normal state nonlinearities within the experimental uncertainty, but $E_F/kT$ should be a large factor greater than 10$^3$ in the present case.
+In this respect, it is notable that large nonlinearities on the frequency scales relevant for transport are a {\it generic} outcome of the strange metal state in the cuprates.

 The nonlinearity could also arise from nonparabolicity, which is particularly enhanced near optimal doping in LSCO.
-It has been established that there exists a van-Hove singularity where the Fermi surface changes from hole-like to electron-like at $\sim$0.19 doping levels.
-This is very close to the doping level where the maximum nonlinearity is found (Fig. 2(g)).
-Near this ``Lifshitz transition", non-parabolicity in the bands is expected to be maximal~\cite{taillefer2009fermi}.
-Of course, even if non-parabolicity or interactions in the strange metal are the origins of the anomalous non-linearity, it is interesting to note that the nonlinear response evolves smoothly through $T_c$.
+A van-Hove singularity occurs near $p\sim$0.19 where the Fermi surface changes from hole-like to electron-like -- very close to the doping level where the maximum nonlinearity is found (Fig. \ref{Comparison}(g)).
+Near this ``Lifshitz transition", nonparabolicity in the bands is expected to be maximal \cite{taillefer2009fermi}.
+However, the nonlinearity is observed over a wide doping range rather than being solely confined to the vicinity of the Lifshitz transition, which suggests that it does not originate from nonparabolicity alone.